GenesisEducationKyiv/software-engineering-school-5-0-vladyslavJ/docs/sad/001-ports-and-adapters-architecture.md

   to understand.
 - **Increased Initial Development Time:** Defining and implementing all the interfaces (ports) takes more time upfront but pays off in the long run with easier maintenance and scalability.
-- **Learning Curve:** The architecture introduces additional complexity that new team members need to understand.
-- **Increased Initial Development Time:** Defining and implementing all the interfaces (ports) takes more